Important Travel Document Information – Please Read

 Processing times will depend on case-by-case basis; however, you will have to wait a minimum of 15 days before processing.
 In specific instances, embassies can take 30 to 60 days to process a Schengen Visa in extraordinary circumstances.
 Therefore, if you deem your application to be more complex.

 The documentation you will need is; fully completed and signed visa application forms, two recent passport photographs, a valid passport with more than 3 months left until it expires, older passports with past visas on them if you have them, as well as an itinerary of your trip – including dates, flight numbers, hotel reservations, or proof of accommodation.
-You will also need to provide proof you have a paid a visa application fee of 80 euros and supply proof of travel and medical insurance covering you for medical costs up to £30,000.
+You will also need to provide proof you have a paid a visa application fee and supply proof of travel and medical insurance covering you for medical costs up to £30,000.

 The most popular questions that come up on Schengen Visa applications or interviews are as follows;

-- What is the purpose of your visit?
+- What exactly is the reason for your visit?

-- Who will pay for your visit?
+- Who will cover the cost of your visit?

-- What is your educational qualification?
+- What is your educational background?

-- Which company do you work for?
+- Which business do you work for?